First Peoples Buffalo Jump Montana State Park

-Take a journey into the past in this beautiful Street View virtual tour of the First Peoples Buffalo Jump State Park outside of Great Falls.
-Back, millennia ago, before Rome, or Greece, or even before the earliest civilizations in ancient Mesopotamia, Montana’s landscape was ruled by massive herds of majestic buffalo.
+Take a journey into the past at First Peoples Buffalo Jump Montana State Park outside of Great Falls.
+Back a millennia ago, before Rome, or Greece, or even before the earliest civilizations in ancient Mesopotamia, Montana’s landscape was ruled by massive herds of buffalo, providing the native tribes who lived here a source of food and culture.

-Boys wearing wolf pelts would agitate them so they bunch up and are become nervous, with a boy wearing a buffalo calf hide calling to lead the herd towards the jump.
-With the wolves pressing from behind, and the calf calling for help leading them the herd would be spooked into a run over the cliff.
+Boys wearing wolf pelts would agitate them so the buffalo would bunch up and become nervous, another boy wearing a buffalo calf hide would continue to call out to lead the herd towards the jump.
+With the wolves pressing from behind, and the calf calling for help leading them the herd would slowly be drawn into position.
+Then finally spooked into a run over the cliff.

 Now, walk in the footsteps of the First Peoples and the ancient buffalo, watch for prairie dogs, rattlesnakes, great horned owls and coyotes.
 Tiptoe alongside the cliff side and look down for a safe place to jump to avoid the stampeding buffalo.